Q. Are any benefits paid from the Plan when I die?

 To comply with the government requirement for surviving spouse benefits, your spouse must consent if you want to name someone other than your spouse as the primary beneficiary.

-If you have not designated a Special Beneficiary prior to your death, the beneficiaries are determined by a standard order, explained in the Standard Beneficiary definition in the Key terms section.
+If you have not designated a Special Beneficiary prior to your death, the beneficiaries are determined by a default order, explained in the Default Beneficiary definition in the Key terms section.

 Special note about special beneficiary designation: